dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 `Temperature Column` (character): Column name of the input data containing temperature data (if any).
 The column must already be contained within the input dataset.
 Leaving this empty generates an empty `temperature` column.

 `Heading Column` (character): Column name of the input data containing heading data (if any).
 The column must already be contained within the input dataset.
 Leaving this empty generates an empty `heading` column.

+`Upper Threshold for Movement Speed` (numeric): Outlier detection based on highest acceptable speeds (units: km/h).
+Any location with a speed exceeding this value will be removed as an outlier.
+Default: `NULL`, i.e. outliers detection and removal step is skipped.

 `Keep Essential Columns` (logical): If TRUE, the output data contains only the following columns (but not all, depending on which settings above are used): *temperature*, *heading*, *altitude*, *import_marked_outlier*, *index*, *hour*, *min*, *secs*, *hourmin*, *yearmonthday*, *gap_mins*, *kmph*, *dist_m*, *x (UTM)*, *y (UTM)*, *geometry (sf)*, *lon*, *lat*, *study*.